Ising Model Observables and Non-Backtracking Walks: Proofs

 \subsubsection{The Turning Number on Surfaces}

-The proof of Theorem~\ref{thm:Weight-Factorization-Planar} used planarity in two places: once to compute the intersections between two distinct loops and once in the definition of the turning number.
-The first instance of using planarity is easily generalized by using the intersection form.
+The proof of Proposition~\ref{prop:Weight-Factorization-Planar} used planarity in two places: once to compute the intersections between two distinct loops and once in the definition of the turning number.
+The first use of planarity is easily generalized by using the intersection form.
 To generalize Whitney's formula is less straightforward.

-Before continuing towards finding a replacement for Whitney's formula on a surface, it may be helpful to provide a small amount of context.
+Before describing the replacement for Whitney's formula on a surface, it may be helpful to provide a small amount of context.
 In~\cite{Whitney1937}, Whitney characterized the regular homotopy classes of curves in $\R^{2}$ --- the classes correspond to the integers $\Z$, and the integer corresponding to a curve is its turning number.
 Later, Smale classified the regular homotopy classes of curves in Riemannian manifolds~\cite{Smale1958}.
 Smale's classification did not provide a generalization of the turning number of Whitney, which spurred several articles searching for such a quantity~\cite{Reinhart1960,Reinhart1963, Chillingworth1972}.

 The turning number in the plane relies on the existence of a canonical horizontal direction.
 The initial generalizations of the turning number compared the rotation of the tangent to a curve with that of a chosen vector field on the surface.
-In~\cite{McIntyreCairns1993} Cairns and McIntyre showed that the turning number defined in terms of a vector field could in fact be computed without choosing a vector field, provided one is only interested in the turning number mod $\chi(\surface)$, where $\chi(\surface)$ is the Euler characteristic of the surface.
+In~\cite{CairnsMcIntyre1993} Cairns and McIntyre showed that the turning number defined in terms of a vector field could in fact be computed without choosing a vector field, provided one is only interested in the turning number mod $\chi(\surface)$, where $\chi(\surface)$ is the Euler characteristic of the surface.
 In what follows this approach will be taken as the definition of the turning number.